 All records for both Estates, including but not limited to, banking, investment, business, accounting, real estate, transfers, titles, deeds, insurance, IRA’s, pensions, retirement plans and any other records necessary to ascertain the assets in the Estates.

-All investment account records from Stanford, JP Morgan and Oppenheimer and any banking accounts or other asset accounts.
+All investment account records from Stanford, JP Morgan, Legacy and Oppenheimer and any banking accounts or other asset accounts, with any beneficiary designations for Transfer on Death “TOD” accounts.

 All medical records of Simon and Shirley from all doctors involved in their care for the years 2007-2012.